 The Board of County Road Commissioners is responsible, along with the Managing Director, for overseeing road planning, design, construction, and maintenance of the 2,000 mile network of County primary and local roads.
 There are five citizen members.
 The Board meets twice a month beginning in January at the Kent County Road Commission Offices, 1500 Scribner NW.
 Visit www.kentcountyroads.net for specific dates and times.

 The Kent County Solid Waste Management Planning Committee is established by Kent County under Part 115 of Public Act No. 451 of 1994 as amended.
 The Kent County Board of Commissioners appointed the Kent County Board of Public Works to serve as the designated planning agency.
 Appointments to the Committee are for two years and may be reappointed for an additional two years.
 The Committee provides advice, consultation, and assistance to the designated planning agency for preparation of the solid waste management plan, as needed.
 The Committee shall consist of four representatives of the solid waste management industry, one representative from an industrial waste generator, two representatives from environmental interest groups from organizations that are active in the County, one representative from County government, one representative from township government, one representative from city government, one representative from the regional solid waste planning agency, three representatives from the general public who resides within the County.
-The Committee shall meet on an as needed basis.Back to top
+The Committee meets six times per year.Back to top

 The Veterans’ Affairs Committee is required by State law to review and approve requests from veterans for emergency assistance, to disburse funds from the County’s veterans’ emergency fund to support indigent veterans and their families, and to oversee the activities of the County’s Veterans’ Affairs Department.
 The Committee appoints a veterans’ affairs office manager to staff the Veterans’ Affairs Department and ensures that services funded by the County to assist veterans are provided appropriately and equitably.
 The Committee, comprised of five honorably discharged veterans who have served in wartime, is appointed by the County Board of Commissioners for four-year terms.
-This Committee meets quarterly on the first Thursday of the month, beginning in January, at 8:00 a.m. in the County Administration Building, 300 Monroe Avenue NW.
+This Committee meets once a month in the Veterans’ Affairs Office, 82 Ionia Avenue NW.
+See Veterans Affairs for more information, or call 632-5722.

 The mission of Kent County government is to be an effective and efficient steward in delivering quality services for our diverse community.
 Our priority is to provide mandated services, which may be enhanced and supplemented by additional services to improve the quality of life for all our citizens within the constraints of sound fiscal policy.